chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 **template.yml** A template that defines the application's AWS resources

-**tests/** this directory contains unit tests for your application
+**tests/** this directory contains unit tests for your application.
+This is optional but testing and feedback is a key component of     DevOps.

-The Application is a simple node.js 12.x application that will return a string when invoked ..'Serverless app secured by CloudGuard Workload!
+The Application is a simple node.js 12.x application that will return a string when invoked ..'Serverless Apps secured by CloudGuard Workload!

 ![header image](src.png)

-The SAM template or template.yml defines the serverless application:
+The SAM template or **template.yml** defines the serverless application:

 ![header image](temp1.png)

-The build specification file or Buildspec.yml defines the required packages and uploads the deployment package to a Amazon S3 bucket.
+The build specification file or **Buildspec.yml** defines the required packages and uploads the deployment package to a Amazon S3 bucket.
 You will have to create a AWS S3 bucket and add its name to the file and add the CloudGuard Workload CLI plugin to define Proact or the governance and static code scanning as well as the runtime application security testing with the Fuction Self Protection or FSP.
-Lets first create the S3 bucket:
+Lets first create the S3 bucket and do not forget to ADD to add IAM permission to CodeBuild role to access the S3 bucket or the build phases will fail with an error.
+You can use the aws command below:

+> aws s3 mb s3://cloudguard-bucket

 ![header image](s33.png)